darthinvader/CardImager/.github/instructions/reactjs.instructions.md

 ### Forms and Validation
 - Use controlled components for form inputs
-- Implement proper form validation with libraries like Formik, React Hook Form
+- Implement proper form validation with libraries like Tanstack Form
 - Handle form submission and error states appropriately
 - Implement accessibility features for forms (labels, ARIA attributes)
 - Use debounced validation for better user experience
 - Handle file uploads and complex form scenarios

 ### Routing
-- Use React Router for client-side routing
+- Use Tanstack Router for client-side routing
 - Implement nested routes and route protection
 - Handle route parameters and query strings properly
 - Implement lazy loading for route-based code splitting